mojeedoyedeji/cspa.docs/docs/source/content/index.md

-# Welcome to CareerMaple Docs
+# Welcome to Canadian Skin Website Docs

-Welcome to the **CareerMaple Docs**—your go-to resource for managing job listings, accessing the CareerMaple Dashboard, and navigating the platform with ease.
-CareerMaple is designed to streamline job postings for universities, colleges, and institutions across Canada, ensuring a seamless connection between employers and job seekers.
+Welcome to the **Canadian Skin Website Documentation**—your comprehensive guide to maintaining, updating, and managing content on [canadianskin.ca](https://www.canadianskin.ca).
+This resource is designed to assist editors, content managers, and developers in ensuring the website stays current, accessible, and user-friendly for patients, caregivers, and stakeholders.

 ###### What You’ll Find Here

-- **Step-by-Step Guides**: Learn how to log in, manage job listings, and update employer profiles.
+- **Step-by-Step Guides**: Learn how to update pages, add surveys, manage the homepage layout, and embed forms.
-- **Account Access & Credentials**: Find province-specific email accounts and access guidelines.
+- **Content Management**: Instructions for editing sections like _Skin, Hair, and Nails_, _About Us_, and _Get Involved_.
-- **Admin Panel Instructions**: Easily navigate the CareerMaple Dashboard.
+- **Integrations**: Guidance for automating Mailchimp signups and embedding surveys or newsletters.
-- **Best Practices**: Optimize job postings to attract the right candidates.
+- **Maintenance & Best Practices**: Keep the site compliant, SEO-optimized, and accessible to all users.

-###### Getting Started 🛠️
+###### Getting Started

-To access the **CareerMaple Dashboard**, ensure you have:
+To access the **Canadian Skin website backend**, you’ll need:

-- A valid email account for your province.
+- Admin or content editor access credentials.
-- Credentials authorized by the system administrator.
+- Familiarity with the site structure and update guidelines.

-If you need access, **contact the system administrator** to obtain your login details.
+If you require login details or permission updates, **contact the website administrator or support team**.

-> **Need Help?** Check out the [support section](#) or reach out to our admin team.
+> **Need Help?** Check out the [support section](#) or reach out to the web team for assistance.